AdaCore/spark2014/lrm/source/packages.rst

 Type Invariants
 ~~~~~~~~~~~~~~~

-.. todo:: Type Invariants may not be supported in the first release
+.. todo:: Type Invariants might not be supported in the first release

 .. centered:: **Syntax**